-We were appointed by the Board of Directors on 23 January 2023 to audit the financial statements for the year ended 31 March 2023.
-This is the first year we have been engaged to audit the financial statements of the company.
+We were appointed by the Board of Directors on 17 November 2023 to audit the financial statements for the year ended 31 March 2024.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is two years.